-GAINESVILLE, Fla. – You can find out when to plant crops, how to can foods safely and how to use paper to pot plants from University of Florida experts at the 37th annual Sunbelt Ag Expo – the largest agricultural expo in the southeast.
+GAINESVILLE, Fla. – Find out when to plant crops, how to can foods safely and how to use paper to pot plants from University of Florida experts at the 37th annual Sunbelt Ag Expo – the largest agricultural expo in the southeast.

 “The Sunbelt Expo gives people from all walks of life a chance to learn about everything Extension offers from our experts,” said Nick Place, dean of Extension for UF’s Institute of Food and Agricultural Sciences.

-Known as North America’s Premier Farm Show and the largest such show in the U.S., the expo unites all segments of rural living.
-The setting features the latest agricultural research, a live farm harvest and insights into various agricultural businesses, according to its website.
+The expo features the latest agricultural research, a live farm harvest and insights into various agricultural businesses, according to its website.

 UF/IFAS will have a permanent building, popular with visitors because of engaging displays and giveaways such as peanuts from the Florida Peanut Growers Association, Florida Orange Juice provided by Natalie’s Orchid Island Juice Company and many other “Gator Giveaways.”

-This year, the Extension Service celebrates the centennial of the Smith-Lever Act of 1914, which created the national service, in which agents deliver unbiased research data to their constituents.
+This year, the Extension Service celebrates the centennial of the Smith-Lever Act of 1914, which created the national service, through which agents deliver unbiased research data to the public.
 Florida’s program remains as viable as ever, helping its many stakeholders.
 That includes guiding growers to maximize production through the most efficient use of their resources.

-UF/IFAS’s three branches, Extension, research and the College of Agricultural and Life Sciences (CALS) will feature six interactive booths with the theme “Solutions for the Next 100 Years.”
+UF/IFAS’s three branches, Extension, research and the College of Agricultural and Life Sciences (CALS) will host six interactive booths with the theme “Solutions for the Next 100 Years.”

 Experts will interact with the public on several topics: